awslabs/amazon-quicksight-embedding-sdk/README.md

         width: "1000px",
         locale: "en-US",
         footerPaddingEnabled: true,
+        printDisabled: false, // use this option to enable or disable print option for dashboard embedding
         defaultEmbeddingVisualType: TABLE // this option only applies to experience embedding and will not be used for dashboard embedding
     };
 ```